Arizona HVAC License: How to Become an HVAC Contractor in Arizona

 Table of Contents

-Employment is projected to grow 5 percent from 2020 to 2030 throughout the country, adding 19,000 of these skilled workers to the ranks., That growth rate is expected to be much higher in Arizona — projected at a whopping 21%, according to CareerOneStop, the U.S. Department of Labor’s job search website.
+Employment is projected to grow 5 percent from 2021 to 2031 throughout the country, adding more than 20,000 of these skilled workers to the ranks., That growth rate is expected to be much higher in Arizona — projected at a whopping 331%, according to CareerOneStop, the U.S. Department of Labor’s job search website.

 » Want to grow your HVAC business?
 Click here to get a demo.